-W.I.T.C.H. had a couple of jokes relating to the girls receiving a certain kind of "enhancement" during their transformations; From the one-hour series premiere "It Begins/It Resumes":
+- W.I.T.C.H. had a couple of jokes relating to the girls receiving a certain kind of "enhancement" during their transformations; From the one-hour series premiere "It Begins/It Resumes":

 Hay Lin: (looking at her new wings) What do we have behind us?
-Cornelia:(looking straight down) What do we have in front of us?

-And a later joke in the second season episode "W is for Witch", when the girls were able to appear in their transformed states out in the open because they were able to pass it off as Halloween costumes.
+- A later joke in the second season episode "W is for Witch", when the girls were able to appear in their transformed states out in the open because they were able to pass it off as Halloween costumes.
 The girls all look visibly buxom, but Cornelia's mother is unimpressed by their "growth"...

 Mrs. Hale: Didn't think those costumes came with that kind of padding...

-Also from the premiere, something that made this troper actually rewind to make sure I heard it right: When Hay Lin first starts to get her powers, she begins sneezing and wrecks her room (her sneezing powering the wind), gets somewhat worried, and goes to talk to her grandmother about what happened.
-Her grandmother is trying to keep the Heart of Candracar hidden and isn't paying full attention to Hay Lin, who gets this annoyed look on her face and asks "This isn't another one of those 'becoming a woman' things, is it?"
+- From the premiere: When Hay Lin first starts to get her powers, she begins sneezing and wrecks her room (her sneezing powering the wind), gets somewhat worried, and goes to talk to her grandmother about what happened.
+Her grandmother is trying to keep the Heart of Kandrakar hidden and isn't paying full attention to Hay Lin, who gets this annoyed look on her face and asks "This isn't another one of those 'becoming a woman' things, is it?"

-"E is for Enemy" has a scene where Irma and Cornelia are sleeping together, in a closet.
+- "E is for Enemy" has a scene where Irma and Cornelia are sleeping together, in a closet.
 Cornelia is draped across Irma, resting her head on one breast while her hand is on the other, while Irma's hand seems to be stroking Cornelia's hair... and they're both very comfortable-looking as they sleep curled up together.
 Best not to look too deeply into this...

 - Probably the most surprising and explicit was Nerissa explaining how she masqueraded as Julian's lover in order for him to impregnate her so she could have a child; which pretty much amounts to rape.

-"Ghosts of Elyon" has a scene where Will goes to sleep in Elyon's abandoned house.
+- "Ghosts of Elyon" has a scene where Will goes to sleep in Elyon's abandoned house.
 On top of the covers is her jacket and pants.
 While she is probably still wearing the shirt that was under the jacket, the fact that we don't see anything but her head and her hands until she bursts out from under the covers fully transformed suggests otherwise.

-For a cartoon that on the surface is so bright and cheerful, W.I.T.C.H. also has a great deal of genuine horror, but one key example that truly pushed the content envelope was a scene in Z is for Zenith In that episode, Cedric betrays Phobos, transforming into his serpent form and eating him, and then going on a rampage in Heatherfield.
+- For a cartoon that on the surface is so bright and cheerful, W.I.T.C.H. also has a great deal of genuine horror, but one key example that truly pushed the content envelope was a scene in Z is for Zenith.
+In that episode, Cedric betrays Phobos, transforming into his serpent form and eating him, and then going on a rampage in Heatherfield.

-In "A Service to the Community", the image of an unconscious Will with white paint on her face is rather ... questionable.
+- In "A Service to the Community", the image of an unconscious Will with white paint on her face is rather ... questionable.

-In the last episode of Season 2 (animated series), during the final battle, Cedric swallows Phobos.
+- In the last episode of Season 2 (animated series), during the final battle, Cedric swallows Phobos.
 Irma and Hay Lin comment on the fact, then Matt says 'So don't want to be around when he-' before he's cut off by someone.